 And next year’s words await another voice.

 – T.S.
 Eliot, Four Quartets

 Perhaps that is something we can carry forward, beyond the celebrations, recognising our kinship instead of fearing our differences.
 Celebrating the fact that we can be poles apart in our beliefs and yet sharing a common desire for peace.
 This year has been a dark one for many, both at personal and international levels.
-There is a sense of unease and foreboding, a fear of encroaching darkness has touched many hearts.
-Yet in every heart is the spark of Light and each one of us can be a Lightbearer to the coming year.
+There has been a sense of unease and foreboding, a longing for community and the fear of encroaching darkness has overshadowed many hearts.